NoahKreski/p8105_HW1_ntk2109/p8105_HW1_ntk2109_markdown.md

 The new mean of the factor vector is 1.5.

-Now, both the logical and factor vectors produce mean values, whereas the character vector is incapable of being converted this way.
+Now, both the logical and factor vectors produce mean values, indicating successful conversion, whereas the character vector is incapable of being converted this way.

 C. Double conversion of factor and character vectors
 ----------------------------------------------------